Product

 Retrieval: does it look up the truth, or generate from memory?

-A chatbot answers from its training data, the prompt, and whatever knowledge base chunks it was fed at design time.
-An agent reaches into your real systems (Shopify, Recharge, your helpdesk, your policy docs) and grounds every reply in the data it just fetched.
+An AI chatbot answers from its training data, the prompt, and whatever knowledge base chunks it was fed at design time.
+An AI agent reaches into your real systems (Shopify, Recharge, your helpdesk, your policy docs) and grounds every reply in the data it just fetched.

 This is the difference between "the customer is told something that sounds like your refund policy" and "the customer is told your refund policy as it exists right now, with the specific order in front of the AI."
 A chatbot cannot tell the customer whether their package is delayed because it does not know what their package is.
 It can describe how to check, in confident English.
 An agent pulls the live tracking event and reads it back.